dschreij/effort-server/README.md

 ![MongoDB listed in Windows Services](doc/MongoService.jpg)

-If the status column displays contains `Running`, MongoDB is now running on your system, and will start whenever Windows starts!
+If the status column displays `Running`, MongoDB is now running on your system, and will start whenever Windows starts!

 ### Making sure MongoDB is accessible from outside